Mzcavanib/Mzcavanib/README.md

 2. Molecule Centering and Compacting (-pbc mol -ur compact -trans)

 The second step centers the molecule in the simulation box and applies a compact representation of the unit cell.
-A translation vector (-3 0 0) is applied to shift the system, which can be useful for visualization or alignment purposes.
+A modifiying translation vector is applied to shift the system, which can be useful for visualization or alignment purposes.
 The result is stored in `mol.xtc`.

 3. Trajectory Fitting (-fit rot+trans)